kalolad1/v4/content/projects/Exposed.md

 showInProjects: true
 ---

-Exposed is an Android application developed with image capturing functionality that provides incentives for group members to arrive promptly at scheduled group events.
+An Android application that provides incentives for group members to arrive on time for events.
 Won Best Technical Achievement at HackTCNJ 2017.